charliecalvert/JsObjects/README.md

 # JsObjects

 This repository contains sample code by Charlie Calvert for his classes and for Elvenware.
-In it you will find various JavaScript, HTML, CSS, Node, Bash scripts, and Python Projects covering basic programming issues.
+In it you will find various sample JavaScript, HTML, CSS, Node, Bash scripts, and Python Projects.

-To install a read-only copy first create a directory called *~/Git* if it does not already exist:
+To properly install a read-only copy of JsObjects first create a directory called *~/Git* if it does not already exist:

 ```bash
 mkdir ~/Git